mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 On other hand, greenlet implementation for CPython is quite scary.

 Each coroutine has its own stack.
-CPython uses unmanaged stack for Python applications and when Python program runs, stack looks like lasagna - interpreter data mixed with native extension data, mixed with Python application data and everything is layered in random order.
+CPython uses unmanaged stack for Python applications and when Python program runs, stack looks like lasagna - interpreter data mixed with native modules data, mixed with Python application data and everything is layered in random order.
 It is quite hard to preserve stack trace in such case and do painless context switching between coroutines, as it is hard to predict what is on the stack.

 Greenlet attempts to overcome the limitation by copying part of the stack to the heap and back.
 While it works for most of the cases, but any untested 3rd party library with native extension might create bizarre bugs like stack or heap corruption.

 Code that uses greenlets also does not like threads.
-It is somewhat easier to create deadlock when code is not expecting that function that was just called paused greenlet and caller didn't have chance to release lock.
+It is somewhat easier to create deadlock when code is not expecting that function that was just called pauses greenlet and caller didn't have chance to release the lock.

 Callbacks
 ---------